This article was last revised on 01/16/19. Happy National Fig Newton Day!

 But heres an interesting observation; Surface water is generally not much associated with radon entering the home but should not be disregarded; it should still be tested.

-Chances are far more probable that it will enter in ground water originating from a well on the property or some similar source.
+Chances are far more probable that it will enter in ground water originating from a well on the residence property or some similar source.
 Point-of-use water treatment units will go far in abating the problem.

 Install a Radon Fan

 One excellent method of removing radon gas from your home is to install a radon fan.
-This is a kind of basement ventilation system, handy if your home is configured that way.
+This is a kind of basement ventilation system, which is handy if your home is configured that way.
 When combined with your vent pipe system, it will exhaust gas from the lowest points in your home.

 It then vents it to the outside of your home.
 This arrangement is known as a soil suction radon reduction system.
 Thats a mouthful.